 Since its inception CESSI has already contributed to major developments in astrophysics and space sciences.
 Notably, CESSI personnel are associated with the recently approved Aditya-L1 mission - India's first space mission to study the Sun.
 CESSI personnel contributed to the first direct detection of astrophysical gravitational waves from a binary Black Hole merger system and are involved with the LIGO-India mega project which aims to deploy a third gravitational wave detector in India to supplement the observations from the two detectors in the United States of America.
 CESSI affiliated personnel have also been involved with the planning and installation of India's most advanced ground-based solar telescope - the Multi-application solar telescope at Udaipur Solar Observatory (Physical Research Laboratory) which has been operating since 2015.
 CESSI faculty are also playing important roles in national and international capacity building through their roles in working groups and committees at the International Astronomical Union (IAU), Committee on Space Research (COSPAR), Scientific Committee on Solar-Terrestrial Physics (SCOSTEP), Astronomical Society of India (ASI) and the Indian Space Research Organization (ISRO).

-The periodic variation of the Sun's large scale magnetic field is a well observed phenomenon.
+The periodic variation of the Sun's large-scale magnetic field is a well-observed phenomenon.
 The complex interplay between the plasma flows and magnetic fields in the solar interior results in this periodic modulation of the global magnetic field activity of the Sun.
-The magnetohydrodynamic dynamo theory is able to provide better insight into the basic physical processes causing this variational nature of solar activity.
+The magnetohydrodynamic dynamo theory is able to provide better insight into the fundamental physical processes causing this variational nature of the solar activity.

-Dibyendu Nandi from IISER Kolkata along with his PhD students has been involved in developing numerical models to study the effects of plasma flows on the magnetic field deep within the solar convection zone.
+Dibyendu Nandi from IISER Kolkata along with his PhD students has been involved in developing numerical models to study the effects of plasma flows on the evolution of magnetic field deep within the solar convection zone and on the solar surface.
 The adjacent figure (obtained from the developed dynamo model) depicts the plasma flow profile inside the solar convection zone.